What Is Surveying?

 The principle of chain survey or Chain Triangulation, as is sometimes called, is to provide a skeleton or framework consists of a number of connected triangles, as the triangle is the only simple draw that can be plotted from the lengths of its sides measured in the field book.

-To good results in plotting, of the framework should be consist of triangles which are as nearly equilateral as possible.
+To good results in plotting, the framework should be consist of triangles which are as nearly equilateral as possible.

 Also, read: What Is Bulkage of Sand (Fine Aggregate)